SoftInstigate/restheart/security/README.md

 ## &#181;IAM embedded

-The following diagram shows &#181;IAM used to implement a simple microservice using application logic extensions.
+The following diagram shows &#181;IAM used to implement a simple microservice using service extensions.

 ![Alt text](readme-assets/uiam-embedded.png?raw=true "uIAM embedded")